-The World Council shall discharge its functions through an assembly, a central committee, an executive committee, and other subordinate bodies as may be established.
+The World Council of Churches shall discharge its functions through an assembly, a central committee, an executive committee, and other subordinate bodies as may be established.

-- 1. The assembly - a) The assembly shall be the supreme legislative body governing the World Council and shall ordinarily meet at seven-year intervals. - b) The assembly shall be composed of official representatives of the member churches, known as delegates, elected by the member churches. - c) The assembly shall have the following functions: - 1) to elect the president or presidents of the World Council; - 2) to elect not more than 145 members of the central committee from among the delegates which the member churches have elected to the assembly; - 3) to elect not more than 5 members from among the representatives elected to the assembly by churches which do not fulfil the criteria of size and have not been granted membership for exceptional reasons; - 4) to determine the overall policies of the World Council and to review programmes undertaken to implement policies previously adopted;
+1. The assembly

+- a.
+The assembly shall be the supreme legislative body governing the World Council of Churches and shall ordinarily meet at eight-year intervals. - b.
+The assembly shall be composed of official representatives of the member churches, known as delegates, elected by the member churches. - c.
+The assembly shall be an expression of the living fellowship of member churches, shall strengthen the one ecumenical movement, and shall have the following functions: - i. to elect the president or presidents of the World Council of Churches; - ii. to elect not more than 145 members of the central committee from among the delegates which the member churches have elected to the assembly; - iii. to elect not more than 5 members from among the representatives elected to the assembly by churches which do not fulfil the criteria of size and have not been granted membership for exceptional reasons; - iv. to determine the overall policies of the World Council of Churches and to review programmes undertaken to implement policies previously adopted; - v. to delegate to the central committee specific functions, except to amend this constitution and to allocate the membership of the central committee granted by this constitution to the assembly exclusively.